IntelexTechnologies/api-docs/source/includes/acts/get_api.md

-regulationIds | int | The unique identifier of the associated regulation requirementTypeIds | int | The unique identifier of the associated requirement type requirementNames | string | Requirement Names is one of the filter option and the parameter is for the name of the requirement requirementCategoryIds | int | The unique identifier of the associated requirement category type regulationActivityIds | int | The unique identifier of the associated regulation activity externalIdentifier| string | External Identifier a unique identifier for this record to an external data lastModifiedStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" activeStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"
+regulationIds | int | The unique identifier of the associated regulation requirementTypeIds | int | The unique identifier of the associated requirement type requirementNames | string | Requirement Names is one of the filter option and the parameter is for the name of the requirement requirementCategoryIds | int | The unique identifier of the associated requirement category regulationActivityIds | int | The unique identifier of the associated regulation activity externalIdentifier| string | External Identifier is a unique identifier for this record to an external data system lastModifiedStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" activeStartDate | datetime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"